-Business-Fortinet, Inc. ("Fortinet") was incorporated in Delaware in November 2000 and is a leading provider of network security appliances and UTM network security solutions to enterprises, service providers and governmental entities worldwide.
-Fortinet's solutions are designed to integrate multiple levels of security protection, including firewall, virtual private networking, application control, anti-malware, intrusion prevention, web filtering, vulnerability management, anti-spam and WAN acceleration.
+Business-Fortinet, Inc. ("Fortinet") was incorporated in Delaware in November 2000 and is a leading provider of network security appliances to enterprises, service providers and government organizations worldwide.
+Fortinet's solutions are designed to integrate multiple levels of security protection, including firewall, virtual private networking, application control, anti-malware, intrusion prevention, web filtering, vulnerability management, anti-spam, wireless controller and WAN acceleration.
+Our security solutions are fast, secure and designed to provide broad, rapid protection against dynamic security threats while simplifying the IT infrastructure of our end-customers worldwide.

-Basis of Presentation and Preparation - The consolidated financial statements of Fortinet and its wholly owned subsidiaries (collectively, the "Company," "we," "us" or "our") have been prepared in accordance with GAAP.
+Basis of Presentation and Preparation-The consolidated financial statements of Fortinet and its wholly-owned subsidiaries (collectively, the "Company," "we," "us" or "our") have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP").
 All intercompany transactions and balances have been eliminated in consolidation.